mtlynch/mtlynch.io/content/retrospectives/2023/12/index.md

 - **Result**: I decided to pause this process
 - **Grade**: N/A

 It turns out our landlord is pretty relaxed about when we move out, so there's less urgency to close the office than I thought.
-It's also turning out to be harder than I expected to clear the office without just throwing everything in the garbage.
+It's also turning out to be harder than I expected to clear the office without just throwing everything in the trash.
 We have dozens of items that are worth $1-50 apiece, but we generally have only a handful of each.

 As an example, we have three used Arduino Uno boards.
 Each one retails for $28.
-We could maybe sell our three on eBay for a total of $30 used, but it would take about two hours to handle the process from end to end.
+We could maybe sell our three on eBay for a total of $30, but it would take about two hours to handle the process from end to end.
 So it would cost more in employee wages than we'd actually make selling the boards.

-My new plan is to just wait until we're close to moving out and advertise a time when people can just come by and take what they want for free.
+My new plan is to wait until we're close to moving out and advertise a time when people can come by and take what they want for free.

 ## [TinyPilot](https://tinypilotkvm.com/?ref=mtlynch.io) stats